raspberrypilearning/cd-sebento-htmlcss-3/en/step_4.md

 title: Linking to a specific part of a page
 ---

-Notice how the value of `href` in my link ends in `#scFota`?
+Notice how the value of `href` in my link ends in `#scBarnowl`?
 This is a neat trick you can use to jump to a particular part of a page.

 + First, type the URL of the page to link to, followed by `#`.

-+ In the code file for the page you are linking to, find the part you want to jump to and give that element an `id`, for example, `<section id="scFota"`.
++ In the code file for the page you are linking to, find the part you want to jump to and give that element an `id`, for example, `<section id="scBarnowl"`.
 The value of the `id` is what you type after the `#` in your link.

 --- /collapse ---